slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ### On quitting and surrendering

 <!--
+-- x\@akibu_isa] * Finishing every last grain of rice on the plate even when you're stuffed, then quietly scraping the pot 'just in case' someone wants seconds later.
+That silent panic when someone casually throws away half a loaf of bread still hits different.
+Poverty doesn't leave; it just learns to whisper.
+-- x\@amachreebomate] * Extreme Resourcefulness.
+People who grew up in poor families don't call a repairman.
+They become the repairman.
+They fix the sink, they sew the button, they figure out how to fix everything .
+They have this 'I’ll figure it out myself' energy because, growing up, help wasn't something you could afford.
+It’s not just a habit. it’s a superpower of self-reliance.
+If you see someone who treats everything they own with extreme care, they likely remember a time when they couldn't replace it.
+-- x\@redatheart0] * Tragedy is when they kill their soul instead of their ego

-- Don’t take it personally, most people who are constantly angry are just sleep-deprived, love-deprived, or purpose-deprived.
++ Don’t take it personally, most people who are constantly angry are just sleep-deprived, love-deprived, or purpose-deprived.
-- nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
++ nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
-- you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.
++ you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.
 -->

 > *"It only hurts when you don’t have time to prepare for the fall."